needle-mirror/com.unity.dt.app-ui/Documentation~/index.md

 ## Introduction

-Welcome to App UI, a powerful and flexible framework for building beautiful, high-performance user interfaces in Unity.
+App UI is a powerful and flexible framework for building beautiful, high-performance user interfaces in Unity.
 The App UI framework is designed to help you create great apps with ease, by providing a set of UI components and patterns that you can use to quickly build and customize your app's interface.

-With the App UI, you can build apps for a wide range of platforms, including Android, iOS, Windows, MacOS, and the web.
+With App UI, you can build apps for a wide range of platforms, including Android, iOS, Windows, MacOS, and the web.
 The framework is built on top of the Unity UI-Toolkit, which provides a powerful and flexible foundation for building UI elements that work seamlessly across all platforms.